 This service may also be used by the consumer (i.e. FL Server NWDAF) to request the service provider (i.e. FL Client NWDAF) to calculate and provide Model Accuracy of the global ML Model as described in clause 6.2F.1.

+When used for LMF-based AI/ML Positioning, this service may also be used by the consumer (i.e. LMF) to subscribe the service provider (i.e. the NWDAF containing MTLF) to train a ML model for LMF-based AI/ML Positioning as defined in clause 6.22.4 of TS 23.273 [39].